athapa785/bo_corr_plot/README.md

 ## Install in Editable Mode:

-If you want to make changes to the code and test them in real time, install the project in editable mode:
+If you want to make changes to the code and test them in real time, install the project in editable mode: pip install -e .
-    ```bash
-    pip install -e .

 This links the project directory to the Python environment, so changes to the source code are reflected immediately without needing to reinstall.